hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 If the client is configured as a smart one, only the operations that are not key based will be routed to the endpoint returned by the LoadBalancer.
 If it is not a smart client, `LoadBalancer` will be ignored.

+For the configuration of client load balance, please see  [Load Balancer Config](#loadbalancerconfig) and [Java Client Declarative Configuration](#java-client-declarative-configuration).

 ### Client Near Cache